 Exercise outdoors in the morning

 Exposure to natural sunlight early in the day (before noon) helps our circadian rhythms stay on track, and helps us maintain a healthy sleep-wake cycle, according to the Sleep Foundation (opens in new tab).
 Good cardio and mood-boosting exercises to do in the morning include running, flow yoga and walking.

 To keep track of your daily activity, and prompt you to move more, team up with the best fitness trackers (opens in new tab) for motivation and tracking workouts.

 How to turn your bedroom into a sleep haven

-You may not want to hear this, but experts also recommend banishing as much tech as you can from your bedroom.
-Of course we love firing up the best TVs for movie night or indulging in some relaxing reading with our trusty tablet, but your bedroom is your sleep haven.
-Keep your bed for sleeping and sex only so that your brain understands what that space is primarily used for... and how it isn't your make-shift office when working from home.
+You may not want to hear this, but experts also recommend banishing as much tech as you can from your bedroom and making it your sleep haven.
+That means keeping your bed for sleep and sex only so that your brain understands what that space is primarily used for... and how it isn't your make-shift office when working from home (opens in new tab).

-For more tips on how to create a bedroom geared up for good sleep, read our expert-led guide on how to optimize your bedroom for a more restful night.
-This could be especially in you are one of the many Americans referred to in a recent survey looking at how lockdown has affected our sleep.
+For more tips on how to create a bedroom geared up for sleep, read our expert-led guide on how to optimize your bedroom for a more restful night (opens in new tab).